 How can you treat head lice?

-- Head lice comb – wet detection combing: Time consuming but effective, separate your tot’s hair into sections and use a specially designed fine toothed comb to remove all head lice and nits.
+- Head lice comb – wet detection combing: Time consuming but effective, separate your tot’s hair into sections and use a specially designed fine-toothed comb to remove all head lice and nits.
 You’ll need to wash the hair first and comb through the hair when it is still wet, repeating the action through the same stand several times and clean the comb after each stroke.
 You’ll need to repeat the combing on days five, nine and 18 so that you can get rid of the lice as they hatch.
-There are also various forms of electric and UV nit comb on the market, yet the effectiveness of these products isn’t really known.
+There are also various forms of electric and UV nit combs on the market, yet the effectiveness of these products isn’t really known.
 Browse through our gallery below to find the best products to add to your shopping basket.

 How can you prevent head lice?

-Unfortunately head louse are almost inevitable but you can try things like keeping your toddler’s hair tied up or plaited as lice normally cling to loose hair.
+Unfortunately, head louse are almost inevitable, but you can try things like keeping your toddler’s hair tied up or plaited as lice normally cling to loose hair.
 Wash all your family’s pillows and clean headrests and head towels frequently to avoid lice spreading.

 You can keep an eye out for any lice by regularly combing every family member’s hair with a detection comb – this way you’ll be able to treat an infestation quickly.